intheswim/geojson/README.md

 _Note: only the first three coordinates in .csv file will be used in this case._

 3. Find "min circle" (minimum bounding circle) based on a collection of input points.
+This function uses non-recursive randomized Welzl algorithm, applying it to spherical/geodesic case.

 See  `GeoUtils::mincircle`